Simplex algorithm: Example

-This is, fortuitously, already optimal and the optimum value for the original linear program is −130/7.
-This value is "worse" than -20 which is to be expected for a problem which is more constrained.
+This is, fortuitously, already optimal and so the optimum value for the original linear program is 130/7.
+This value is "worse" than 20 which is to be expected for a problem which is more constrained.

 Advanced topics

 Implementation

 The tableau form used above to describe the algorithm lends itself to an immediate implementation in which the tableau is maintained as a rectangular (m + 1)-by-(m + n + 1) array.
 It is straightforward to avoid storing the m explicit columns of the identity matrix that will occur within the tableau by virtue of B being a subset of the columns of [A, I].
 This implementation is referred to as the "standard simplex algorithm".
 The storage and computation overhead is such that the standard simplex method is a prohibitively expensive approach to solving large linear programming problems.

 In each simplex iteration, the only data required are the first row of the tableau, the (pivotal) column of the tableau corresponding to the entering variable and the right-hand-side.
 The latter can be updated using the pivotal column and the first row of the tableau can be updated using the (pivotal) row corresponding to the leaving variable.
 Both the pivotal column and pivotal row may be computed directly using the solutions of linear systems of equations involving the matrix B and a matrix-vector product using A. These observations motivate the "revised simplex algorithm", for which implementations are distinguished by their invertible representation of B.

 In large linear-programming problems A is typically a sparse matrix and, when the resulting sparsity of B is exploited when maintaining its invertible representation, the revised simplex algorithm is much more efficient than the standard simplex method.
 Commercial simplex solvers are based on the revised simplex algorithm.